aimeos/map/README.md

 - SORT_NATURAL : compare elements as strings using "natural ordering" like `natsort()`
 - SORT_FLAG_CASE : use SORT_STRING&#124;SORT_FLAG_CASE and SORT_NATURAL&#124;SORT_FLAG_CASE to sort strings case-insensitively

-The keys are NOT preserved and elements get a new index.
-No new map is created.
+The keys are NOT preserved, elements get a new index and a new map is created.

 **Examples:**